genomicsITER/monkeypox/README.md

 <hr>
 <!-- ------------------ SECTION ------------------ -->

-> June updates.
-Created the public version of this repository.
-Enjoy the reading! ;=)

 # Table of contents #
 <ul>
   <li><a href="#Virological posts">Virological post: A draft of the first genome sequence of Monkeypox virus associated with the multi-country outbreak in May 2022 from the Canary Islands, Spain</a></li>